cappk-tj/roblox-button-tappers/README.md

 - Long-term solo project management

 ### 🔧 What I could have improved
 - Clicking Performance — Whenever a player clicked a button to gain cash the client would send a remote to the server and do a bunch of validation and anti cheat checks.
 During full servers of players this caused a lot of unnecessary server/network load.
-Players on lower-end devices suffered the most from this.
+Players on mobile devices suffered the most from this.
 A better approach would have been to batch clicks into timed requests and also to add a rate limit on the requests.
 - UI Design — Some UI elements could have been improved by using a consistent visual style and stronger theme identites throughout menus.

 ### 🎥 Game showcase video (1m 35s):